Context

 Innovations in digital technologies have led to an expansion of digital labour platforms, including in developing countries.
 Platforms promise to provide flexibility and autonomy, which is particularly for women who must balance the double burden of paid and unpaid work.
 However, a growing body of evidence shows that digital labour platforms are leading to the proliferation of precarious and informal employment, due to the misclassification of platform workers as “self-employed” and deepening algorithmic control over the labour process.
 Issues which have attracted significant interest among scholars include changing work practices with algorithmic management, work intensification and income, occupational health and safety, social protection, data ownership, workers’ rights and emerging forms of worker struggle, and the role of the state.
 While there is now a growing literature on the impacts of digital labour platforms in developed countries, the evidence on developing countries, which face significant levels of unemployment and informality, is still limited.

-It is in this context that this two- and half-day international conference is being organised in New Delhi.
-The conference will bring together researchers and experts from across the global South to systematically deliberate on various issues related to the challenges and opportunities posed by new technologies in the world of work.
-The varied experiences of the adoption and diffusion of new technologies will contribute towards a policy paradigm for a better future of work with decent work for all.
+It was in this context that the two-and-a-half-day international conference was organized in New Delhi.
+The conference brought together 250 researchers and experts including 30 from outside India to systematically deliberate on various issues related to the challenges and opportunities posed by new technologies in the world of work.
+The varied experiences of the adoption and diffusion of new technologies contributed towards a policy paradigm for a better future of work with decent work for all.

 Scope and Issues

-The conference will address some important issues and concerns in the wake of technological change and emerging forms of work which have important implications for the future of work and workers.
-Some of the issues to be addressed in the conference, which are only suggestive, include:
+The conference addressed some important issues and concerns in the wake of technological change and emerging forms of work which have important implications for the future of work and workers.
+Some of the issues addressed in the conference, include:

 • What is the extent of and motivation for the adoption of robots, digital tools and technologies across firms in different sectors in developing countries?